xndrmcw/welcome/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm Alexander!
+I'm a recent graduate of Bentley University, where I just wrapped up my bachelor's degree in Data Analytics.
+My senior capstone focused on natural language processing using RStudio, and it was a great learning experience.
+If you'd like to learn more about it, a link to a full PDF can be found below!

-I'm a senior at Bentley University, and I'm currently excitedly wrapping up my bachelor's in Data Analytics.
-My senior capstone focuses on natural language processing, whereas my independent research projects this year have centered on fitness device data visualizations and python's computer vision capabilities.
-I'm looking for a role that allows me to exercise my quantitative and qualitative strengths at a company which fosters growth in its employees and rewards dedication and diligence.
+During my last semester, I was also research affiliate at M.I.T., where I used Google BigQuery to pull data from a large hospital dataset.
+Under professor Reagan Mozer, my capstone advisor, I also learned to clean + pre-process the aforementioned text data using RStudio.
+Now that I'm graduated, I'm looking for a role that allows me to exercise my quantitative and qualitative strengths at a company which fosters growth in its employees and rewards dedication and diligence.

 {{< icon name="download" pack="fas" >}} If you'd like, take a look at my {{< staticref "media/resume.pdf" "newtab" >}}resumé!{{< /staticref >}}
+{{< icon name="download" pack="fas" >}} Or, if you have a second, my {{< staticref "media/resume.pdf" "newtab" >}}capstone!{{< /staticref >}}